fermyon/developer/content/hub/static_file_server.md

 ---

-This is a tutorial about url shortener
+This is a tutorial about static file server